1 - AWS Deployment

 In order to get started, your Atolio support team will do the following on your behalf:

-1. Grant access to Client ECR repos (for pulling Docker images) to your Azure subscription (and Azure Container Registry).
+1. Grant access to Client ACR repos (for pulling Docker images) to your Azure subscription and provide image pull secrets.

 2. Add your Deployment Engineer as a collaborator to the Atolio GitHub repository (lumen-infra), which contains: